 Richly illustrated throughout, this popular and engaging textbook on archaeological methods has introduced generations of students to the captivating world of archaeology.

 Table of Contents

 1. Fossils, Cities and Civilizations: The Birth of a Science; 2.Introducing Archaeology and Prehistory; 3.
 Culture and Context; 4.
 Space and Time; 5.They Sought It Here, They Sought It There: Process and Discovery; 6.
 Excavation; 7.
 Technologies, Ancient and Modern; 8.Ancient Climate and Environment; 9.
 Come Tell Me How you Lived; 10.
 Settlement and Landscape; 11.
 The Archaeology of People; 12.
 Explaining the Past; 13.
 Managing the Past; 14.
 Stewards, Stakeholders, Communities, and Tourists; 15.
 So You Want to Become an Archaeologist?

-Nadia Durrani is a Cambridge University-trained archaeologist and writer, with a PhD from University College, London in Arabian archaeology.
-She is former editor of Britain’s best-selling archaeology magazine, Current World Archaeology and has authored and edited many articles and books on archaeology from every corner of the world.
+Nadia Durrani is a Cambridge University-trained archaeologist and writer, with a PhD from University College London in Arabian archaeology.
+She is the founder and editor of Past Worlds magazine, the former editor of Britain’s best-selling archaeology magazine, Current World Archaeology and has authored and edited many articles and books on archaeology from every corner of the world.